esikm/Pillow/docs/reference/block_allocator.rst

 Previous Design
 ---------------

-Historically there have been two image allocators in Pillow:
+Historically there have been two image allocators in Pillow2:
 ``ImagingAllocateBlock`` and ``ImagingAllocateArray``.
 The first works for images smaller than 16MB of data and allocates one large chunk of memory of ``im->linesize * im->ysize`` bytes.
 The second works for